 Step 4 – Calculating your Personal Injury Compensation

 Broadly speaking there are two aspects to your claim.
 The first will be an amount for pain, suffering and loss of amenity caused by the injuries.
-We will look at valuing this element with you by discussing sorts of awards that Judges have made in the past in cases where the Claimant has suffered injury which is similar to yours.
+We will look at valuing this element with you by discussing the sorts of awards that Judges have made in the past in cases where the claimant has suffered injury which is similar to yours.

 The second aspect to your claim is your past and future financial losses and expenses.
 Examples of such losses include the following:-

 - Past and future travel costs